 Morning and Evening Anglican Prayer

-Through partnership with the Wilmore Anglican Church, the Anglican Studies and Formation program sponsors Morning Prayer, Monday – Friday at 7:30 a.m, and Evening Prayer, Monday – Thurs. at 5:00 p.m.
+In Fall 2022, through partnership with the Wilmore Anglican Church, the Anglican Studies and Formation program sponsors Morning Prayer, Monday – Friday at 7:00 a.m, and Evening Prayer, Monday – Thurs. at 5:30 p.m.
 We pray out of the 2019 Anglican Book of Common Prayer.
-All prayer services are at The Sanctuary in downtown Wilmore (330 E. Main Street).
+All prayer services are at The Sanctuary in downtown Wilmore (330 E. Main Street), besides Friday morning prayer which is at Asbury University.
 We will confess our sin, praise God, read Scripture, and pray for ourselves and others.

 Anglican Friday Eucharist